scipion-em/docs/docs/scipion-modes/host-configuration.rst

             # Use as working dir the path where qsub was launched
             WORKDIR=$PBS_O_WORKDIR
             #################################
-            ### Set environment varible to know running mode is non interactive
+            ### Set environment variable to know running mode is non interactive
             export XMIPP_IN_QUEUE=1
             ### Switch to the working directory;
             cd $WORKDIR